SideQuestVR/BanterSDK/README.md

 Here you will find all the information you need to start building spaces and avatars in Banter.
 You should also [join our discord server](https://discord.gg/bantaverse) to interact with others interested in building spaces in Banter.

+## Avatar Creation

+We have a new avatar system out in beta, including an extension for blender to make building avatars as easy as possible.

 <details><summary>Click Here For More Info</summary>

   Get your avatar ready for the Bantaverse.
 This plugin will help you set up your avatars with the correct LOD levels, prepare materials, and upload directly to your Banter account.